 Just like degree-seeking UW-Madison students, international exchange students can enroll in courses during the semester directly preceding their stay in Madison.
 Assuming the application process has gone according to schedule, this means that exchange students planning to study at the University of Wisconsin in the fall will be able to enroll in early April, and students coming for the spring semester will enroll in November.
+Prior to your enrollment date/time, please read the detailed instructions below.

 Enrolling for UW Engineering courses is a relatively simple procedure that you can do on the internet from anywhere in the world.
 All you need is your MyUW student internet account and your enrollment date and you are ready to enroll in courses.